TRaSH-Guides/Guides/docs/Radarr/Tips/How-to-setup-language-custom-formats.md

 With this Custom Format you will only get the Movie/TV Show with Dutch and/or Flemish Audio.

-!!! info "Replace the Dutch/Flemish conditions with your preferred language(s)."
+!!! info "For languages other than Dutch/Flemish, replace the Dutch/Flemish condition with language of your choice."

 For this we're going to make use of so called reverse scoring.